xieyuheng/inner/source/_posts/note/category-theory/contextual-pre-category.md

   the coimage of `domcod` is the original dependent type, and `domcod` is factored into `dom, cod : morphism_t -> object_t`.

+The notion of an essentially algebraic theory can be seen as a notion of type theory in which the only type forming principles are for the formation of product types and for the formation of types of the form `{x : A | t1 == t2}`, where A is a type and `t1` and `t2` are terms of the same type.
+Now, if we think of the objects of an arbitrary category as types, then to have these two type forming principles is just to have finite products and equalisers of pairs.
+Since a category with finite products and equalisers of pairs is precisely a category with finite limits, the notions of essentially algebraic theory and category with finite limits are closely connected.

+In fact for every essentially algebraic theory `U` there is a category with finite limits `C(U)` such that the category of models of `U` is equivalent to the category `LEX(C(U), Set)` of all finite limit preserving functors from `C(U)` to `Set`.

 ## 7. The generality of the algebraic semantics

 ## 8. The formal definition